SvenMichaelKlose/tunix/src/ultifs/README.md

 # File-system design

-The file-system contains a tree list of blocks, each block either contains a file or directory, has a name and a pointer to the next block in the directory.
+UltiFS holds a tree list of blocks, each block containing either a file or a directory.
+Both types have the same layout: a name and a pointer to the next block in the directory, followed by file data or the position of the first file of the directory.

-Directories just contain the positions of their first file.
+The ROM is filled with blocks from start to end until it runs out of space.

-The ROM is filled with blocks from start to end until space runs out.
-Blocks may be replaced in whole but without the space of the deleted block becoming available until the ROM is rewritten.
+Blocks may be replaced in whole but without the space of the deleted block being reclaimed.

 # KERNAL I/O functions